Skip to main content

 Trainees working abroad

-If you do not have a fellowship, or some other means of funding your trip, you should be aware that BAUS will only reimburse reasonable travel and hotel expenses which have been agreed in advance.
+If you do not have a Fellowship, or some other means of funding your trip, you should be aware that BAUS will only reimburse reasonable travel and hotel expenses which have been agreed in advance.
 These are for economy airfares only and for accommodation costs.
 Upgraded airfare costs are entirely at the traveller's expense.
 BAUS will not reimburse incidental costs including food and drink, or transfers to or from airports in the UK or the country visited.
 Its policy can be viewed here.

 A BAUS Expenses Claim Form, for agreed expenses, can be downloaded here.